 As more of us are getting vaccinated and some restrictions are being lifted or eased, some people are feeling concerned about “life returning to normal.”
 Will visiting friends and family put them at risk?
 Is it safe to return to pre-COVID activities?
 What will my workplace be like after COVID?
 These concerns may contribute to you feeling anxious, afraid, easily frustrated, or angry.

-What can you do once you’ve been fully vaccinated?
+What can you do once you are fully vaccinated?

 - Fully vaccinated means 2 weeks or more have passed since getting the second dose of a two-dose vaccine (e.g.,Pfizer-BioNTech or Moderna vaccine), or 2 weeks or more have passed since getting 1 dose of a single-dose vaccine (Johnson & Johnson/Janssen).
 This also applies to COVID-19 vaccines that have been authorized for emergency use by the World Health Organization (e.g., AstraZeneca/Oxford).